DAF201/Crank-Development-Guide-Book/README.md

 (no one want to see 12 functions doing the same thing with different "GLOBAL VARIABLES" with in them)

-trust me, no one wants to read such a thing.
+Trust me, no one wants to read such a thing.
 You are not here to enum out all possible results

 <img src="https://github.com/DAF201/Crank_DEV_Guide/blob/main/src/Screenshot%20(33).png">

 > ## clarity is everything

-naming is a super important part of software programming.
+Naming is a super important part of software programming.
 A well-named variable/function should be clear and short if the condition allows.
 The long long name is acceptable as long as the purpose is clear and easy to understand.
 Also, it is okay to name something pathlike if necessary.

 ```lua
 -- this function will be called when application starts